A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Applications

 \subsection{MODIS Land Surface Temperature Data}

-NASA’s Terra Satellite Mission, part of the Earth Observing System Morning Constellation (EOS-AM), was launched on December 18, 1999, and began routine data acquisition in February 2000, providing continuous global observations of the Earth’s atmosphere, oceans, and cryosphere.
-We analyze land surface temperature (LST) obtained from NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Terra satellite.
-LST data is contained in the \texttt{MYD11\_L2} product acquired on July 1, 2025, at 1:00 PM local time.
+NASA’s Aqua Satellite Mission, part of the Earth Observing System Afternoon Constellation (EOS-PM), was launched on May 4, 2002, and began routine data acquisition in June 2002, providing continuous global observations of the Earth’s atmosphere, oceans, and cryosphere.
+We analyze land surface temperature (LST) obtained from NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the Aqua satellite.
+LST data are contained in the \texttt{MYD11\_L2} product acquired on July 1, 2025, at 1:00 PM local time.
 The study region spans longitudes $16.5^{\circ}$–$24.0^{\circ}$ E and latitudes $36.0^{\circ}$–$41.0^{\circ}$ N, comprising $215{,}941$ grid cells at a 1 km spatial resolution.
-For this demonstration, we randomly selected $n = 50{,}000$ locations for model fitting, reserving an additional $20\%$ of the locations for validation.
+For this demonstration, we randomly selected $N = 50{,}000$ locations for model fitting, reserving an additional $20\%$ of the locations for validation.

 Given that LST, in $^\circ C$, is strictly positive, the data are modeled using a basis-SGLMM with gamma-distributed responses and a log link function.
-The corresponding Bayesian hierarchical model within the SIVI framework is as follows :
+The corresponding Bayesian hierarchical model within the SIVI framework is as follows:

 where $\mu$ is the conditional mean, $\alpha$ denotes the shape parameter, $\bX$ is the matrix of covariates, $\bbe$ the regression coefficient vector, $\bgPhi$ the basis function matrix, and $\bdel$ are the basis coefficients.
 The matrix $\bSig_{\delta}$ characterizes the spatial covariance structure, thereby inducing correlation across spatial locations and capturing spatial dependence in the data.
 We represent the latent process using discretized Moran’s basis functions following \citet{lee2022picar}.
-Specifically, the leading 100 eigenvectors were selected, as internal sensitivity checks indicated this choice balances number provided a balance between computational efficiency and predictive accuracy.
+Specifically, the leading 100 eigenvectors were selected, as internal sensitivity checks indicated this number provides a balance between computational efficiency and predictive accuracy.
 The prior distributions were specified as $\bbe \sim \mathcal{N}(0, 10^2)$, $\log \sigma^2 \sim \mathcal{N}(-8.84, 1.1)$, $\log \alpha \sim \mathcal{N}(1.270, 4.934)$, and $\bdel \sim \mathcal{N}(0, \sigma^2 I)$.
 MH sampler is run for $100{,}000$ iterations, while Hamiltonian Monte Carlo (HMC) is run for $2{,}000$ iterations, which is consistent with the simulation experiments.
-We use $\epsilon_{*}=1\times10^{-3}$ as the stopping criteria for SIVI.
+We use $\epsilon_{*}=1\times10^{-3}$ as the stopping criterion for SIVI.